Alonza0314/cert-go/README.md

     import "github.com/Alonza0314/cert-go"
     ```

-4. For create private key, you need to specify the path of the destination file.
+4. To create private key, you need to specify the path of the destination file.
 Then, use this function:

     ```go
     CreatePrivateKey(keyPath string, overwrite bool) (*ecdsa.PrivateKey, error)